omeka/classic-enduser/docs/Admin/Settings/API_Settings.md

 Some online collections are making their data available through APIs, such as the [Digital Public Library of America](http://dp.la/info/developers/codex/){target=_blank} and the [Brooklyn Museum](http://www.brooklynmuseum.org/opencollection/api/){target=_blank}, among others.
 APIs make your collections more accessible, and also contribute to the long-term sustainability by making it easier for your Omeka Classic data to communicate and be shared with other systems via web-based protocols.

 ### Enabling the API

-Superusers can choose whether to enable the API in the API tab under Settings in the top navigation of the Admin dashboard.
+Super Users can choose whether to enable the API in the API tab under Settings in the top navigation of the Admin dashboard.

 -   By default the API will be enabled, but you can un-check the box if you wish to disable the API.
 -   Super users may also adjust the number of results per page (default: 50).